edeguine/VSCodeMostRecentTab/README.md

-# VSCodeMostRecentTab
-VSCode extension to reorder the tabs so that the most recent is on the left
+This extension reorders the VSCode tabs by most recent on the left.